InsaneNaman/parcel-static-site-starterkit/README.md

 3- SCSS Support

+4- ES6+ Support

-4- Hot Reloading
+5- Hot Reloading

-5- Runs on a local server
+6- Runs on a local server

-6- Auto prefixing - Support IE10 and last 4 versions of all browsers
+7- Auto prefixing - Support IE10 and last 4 versions of all browsers

 ### How to use 🧐